 Better definition of which attribute is static or dynamic.

 It is not clear from the classification on page 5-6 what is the expected dynamic nature of entities for EGI.
 There is a need for a clear distinction between what is supposed to be a static, dynamic or semi-dynamic attribute.
 In the latter cases, a precise definition of the lifetime of an attribute must be given.

+SB: In general I think the lifetime of attributes is inherent in their definition, it’s defined by the rate at which the underlying property changes.
+I will explain that, and add an explicit comment for attributes which may change very frequently like the number of running jobs.

 To this extent, the persistency example on page 10 of the EGI profile is rather strange: why should a StorageService hold an ID until there is files?
 From an operations point of view, that is the same service even if there is no data served.
 Might be more interesting to know if an ID

 change is triggered by the addition of a new component to the StorageService, or by its relocation in some other facility....

+SB: The point is that files stored in a StorageService may be catalogued using a reference to the ID, hence if the ID changes the reference will fail.

 NorduGrid proposes to define an additional classification, specifically targeting attributes with a dynamic nature, plus a detailed explanation of their time to live.